 - The tabs stay in place.

-- You might need a diaper when you buy these because they are so expensive that you might temporarily lose control of your bodily functions.
+- You might need a diaper when you temporarily lose control of your bodily functions after seeing the price.

 - They can have a bit of a chemical-like odor to them, which might be bothersome for people with sensitive noses.

 BumGenius Freetime diapers are your best bet when it comes to cloth diapers that will get your baby through the night feeling dry.
-They have a leak-proof outer cover.
+They also have a leakproof outer cover.

 The absorbency power of this diaper comes from the soft semi-attached inserts that suck up liquid.
 You don’t need to stuff anything extra into this diaper, and when it’s dirty, you simply take it off your baby and throw it in the washing machine.
 It’s a cloth diaper that is low maintenance, much like a disposable.